 The Cathedral is open from Monday to Saturday for sightseeing.

-On most days, doors open at 8.30 am on Monday, Tuesday, Thursday, Friday and Saturday, and 10 am on Wednesdays.
-The last entry for sightseeing is usually at 4 pm with sightseeing ending 30 minutes after the last entry time.
-However, opening and closing times can change, so we recommend you visit our calendar to check the day you will be attending.
+On most days, doors open at 8:30 a.m. on Monday, Tuesday, Thursday, Friday, and Saturday and at 10 a.m. on Wednesdays.
+The last entry for sightseeing is usually at 4 p.m., and sightseeing ends 30 minutes after that time.
+However, opening and closing times can change, so we recommend you visit our calendar to check the day you will attend.

 Price

-It’s free to worship at the Cathedral, but sightseeing is ticketed.
-The cost of entry is £25 per adult and £10 per child, with discounts for families, groups and concessions.
+The cathedral is free to worship at, but sightseeing is ticketed.
+Entry is £26 per adult and £10 per child, with discounts for families, groups, and concessions.
 Some free tickets are also available.
 Visit our page on ticket types and prices for more information.

 Westminster Abbey

-Don’t be put off by the huge queues at Westminster Abbey, as it only takes about half an hour or so to get in.
+Don’t be put off by the huge queues at Westminster Abbey; it only takes about half an hour to get in.

-You have an audio commentary and believe me, there is plenty to see here.
-Over 3000 people, over the years, have been buried here, including Sir Isaac Newton and Stephen Hawking, Jane Austen and the Bronte sisters and many Royals, including Queen Elizabeth the First and Mary Queen of Scots.
+You have an audio commentary and believe me; there is plenty to see here.
+Over the years, over 3000 people have been buried here, including Sir Isaac Newton and Stephen Hawking, Jane Austen and the Bronte sisters, and many Royals, including Queen Elizabeth the First and Mary Queen of Scots.

-There have also been coronations, weddings and funerals held here as well as being the last resting place of the Unknown Warrior.
+Coronations, weddings, and funerals have also been held here, and it is the last resting place of the Unknown Warrior.

 Since the wedding of the Duke of York to Lady Elizabeth Bowes Lyon, wedding bouquets have been left at the grave of the Unknown Warrior out of respect.

 Once you have explored the inside, there are cloisters to explore.
-Dating from the 13th to 15th Century, they are about 100 feet in length.
+Dating from the 13th to 15th Century, they are about 100 feet long.
 A memorial fountain in the centre of the cloisters is to commemorate the tercentenary of the great 18th-century landscape gardener Lancelot ‘Capability’ Brown.

 No photos are to be taken inside the Abbey.
 There’s just no room to be able to, even if you were allowed.